nosolutions/puppet-tsm/README.md

 ##Module Description

-This module handles installing, configuring and running the IBM Tivoli Storage Manager (TSM) on the following operating systems:
+This module handles installing, configuring and running the IBM Tivoli Storage Manager (TSM) client on the following operating systems:

 * RedHat Linux
 * Solaris (TBD)